atsign-foundation/noports/docs/ssh-no-ports/guides/installs-at-scale.md

 Gist for sshnpd config file
 {% endembed %}

-The other variables set up the atSigns for the manager and device and the device name itself.
-The device name by default uses the `hostname` using the shell command `$(hostname)` but that only works if the hostname is compliant with the `-d` format of sshnpd.
+The other variables set up the atSigns for the manager and device and for the device name itself.
+The device name by default uses the `hostname` using the shell command `$(hostname)` , but that only works if the hostname is compliant with the `-d` format of sshnpd.
 You can pick another way to identify the host or just make sure the hostname is compliant.

-## Running the install.sh (Note has to be run as root)
+## Running the install.sh (Note: Has to be run as root)

 This is a simple matter now of getting the install.sh to the target device and running it.
-The needed files will be installed, the username name created, cronjobs put in place and the 'sshnpd' will be started.
+The needed files will be installed, the username name created, cronjobs put in place, and the 'sshnpd' will be started.

-How you get the `install.sh` file to the target machine is going to vary depending on your enviroment.
-Using scp is a good option or using ssh or curl and pulling the file (using the same encryption method perhaps).
+How you get the `install.sh` file to the target machine is going to vary depending on your environment.
+Using scp is a good option, as is using ssh or curl and pulling the file (using the same encryption method perhaps).

 ## Scaling things up

-The install.sh script works fine on individual machines but if you want to install on say 25 machines this is how you do it.
+The install.sh script works fine on individual machines, but if you want to install on, say, 25 machines, this is how you do it.

-First you need to have ssh root access to the machines you want to install on.
-This btw this SSH access will be removed as you do the install with this line uncommented:
+First, you need to have ssh root access to the machines you want to install on. _This SSH access will be removed as you do the install with this line uncommented:_

 ```bash
 #sed -i 's/#ListenAddress 0.0.0.0/ListenAddress 127.0.0.1/' /etc/ssh/sshd_config
 ```

-if you pass 8 arguments into the install.sh they will be used rather than the hardcoded values.
+If you pass 8 arguments into the install.sh they will be used rather than the hardcoded values.
 This allows you to pass in the values needed as the script is run QED.

-For example
+For example:

 `./install.sh ubuntu changeme https://raw.githubusercontent.com/cconstab/sshnpd_config/main/config/sshnpd.sh http://192.168.1.61:8080/@ssh_1_key.atKeys.aes helloworld @cconstab @ssh_1 $(hostname)`

 ## To test this

-Using docker is the simple way to test any options first before moving to production.
+Using Docker is the simple way to test any options first before moving to production.

-something like this will mount the script and start a basic Linux build.
+Something like this will mount the script and start a basic Linux build:

 `docker run -it -v ./install.sh:/root/install.sh debian:trixie-slim`

-You can then cd and run the `install.sh` script for example:
+You can then cd and run the `install.sh` script.
+For example:

 ```
 ╰$ docker run -it -v ./install.sh:/root/install.sh debian:trixie-slim